marcornett/maze-assessment/README.md

-Help from Randy's demo
+Help from Randy's demo in understanding how to make the maze.
-Help from group chat
+Help from group chat talking about datasets.
-Help from Travis Anderson with select datasets
+Help from Travis Anderson with selecting datasets.